pa11y/pa11y-dashboard/README.md

 *(string)* A message to display prominently on the site home page.
 Defaults to `null`.

 ### webservice
-This can either be an object containing [pa11y-webservice configurations][pa11y-webservice-config], or a string which is the base URL of a [pa11y-webservice][pa11y-webservice] instance you are running separately.
+This can either be an object containing [Pa11y Webservice configurations][pa11y-webservice-config], or a string which is the base URL of a [Pa11y Webservice][pa11y-webservice] instance you are running separately.
 If using environment variables, prefix the webservice vars with `WEBSERVICE_`.

 Development
 -----------

-To develop pa11y-dashboard, you'll need to clone the repo and get set up as outlined in the [setup guide](#setup).
+To develop Pa11y Dashboard, you'll need to clone the repo and get set up as outlined in the [setup guide](#setup).

 You'll need to start the application in test mode with: